 CBD Industry Poised for Further Growth

-Even if you haven’t been diligent tracking the growing CBD industry, you’re probably becoming more aware of the emerging market for cannabidiol products.
-Currently one of the hottest health and wellness trends, CBD is showing up in everything from dog treats to anti-aging serums.
+Even if you haven’t been diligent in tracking the growing CBD industry, you’re probably becoming more aware of the emerging market for cannabidiol products.
+Currently, one of the hottest health and wellness trends, CBD, is showing up in everything from dog treats to anti-aging serums.

 Brightfield research points to the possibility of explosive, sustained market growth for hemp-derived CBD products.
-And moves by big business seem to support the prospect, drawing attention and investment from diverse players such as Petco, Amazon, Estee Lauder and beer maker, Corona.
+And moves by big businesses seem to support the prospect, drawing attention and investment from diverse players such as Petco, Amazon, Estee Lauder, and beer maker Corona.

 Packaging Options for Emerging CBD Products

-Most initial CDB applications were marketed in the form of supplements, oils, and tinctures, but the substance is now widespread in various channels.
+Most initial CDB applications were marketed as supplements, oils, and tinctures, but the substance is now widespread in various channels.

-Creative packaging solutions that align well with hemp and CBD products now include metal cans and other recyclable options, as well as compostable bags and pouches, and CBD containers made from reclaimed ocean plastic.
+Creative CBD packaging solutions that align well with hemp and CBD products now include metal cans and other recyclable options, as well as compostable bags and pouches and CBD containers made from reclaimed ocean plastic.